mbhall88/pafpy/pdoc_md/pafpy/pafrecord.md

         ```

         ## Errors
-        If the value in the 'tp' tag is unknown, a `ValueError` exception will be
+        If the value in the `tp` tag is unknown, a `ValueError` exception will be
         raised.

         [mm2-tags]: https://lh3.github.io/minimap2/minimap2.html#10